 What We're Learning

-We will start the year reviewing what we learned in First Grade and adding important building blocks to our musical knowledge.
-The musical elements are broken down into two main categories; rhythmic and melodic.
+We started out the year reviewing what we learned in First Grade and adding important building blocks to our musical knowledge.
+The musical elements are broken down into two main categories; rhythm and melody.
 Rhythm refers to the pattern of long and short notes that create a song.
 Melody refers to the higher and lower tones or pitches that are used to create a song.
 Last year we mastered various rhythmic ideas such as: quarter note (ta), two eighth notes (ti-ti), quarter rest (rest) and repeat sign.
 We also mastered the first three melodic elements in the instructional sequence so, mi and la.

 Using the Kodály method, I teach mainly using folk songs.
 These songs are typically passed down through the generations in a vocal tradition which creates many variants - so you may know a slightly different version than what I teach in class!
 The beauty of using folk songs to do the bulk of the learning is that each song has a game that corresponds with it - so the kids are learning even when they are playing!